| ISRAEL'SEXPIRED

 from the Israeli experience in urban warfare and the recent massive search-and-destroy

 operations for the Palestinian freedom fighters in West Bank.
+Lt.
+Col. Dave Booth who oversees the Marine

 Corps-Israeli defence force exchanges told the US Marine Corps Times: We're interested in